 There are two benefits:

-You are not liable if the service provider experiences a data breach that impacts your PIB.
-Per CCPA:
+- You are not liable if the service provider violates the CCPA.
+Per the CCPA:

 A business that discloses personal information to a service provider shall not be liable under this title if the service provider receiving the personal information uses it in violation of the restrictions set forth in the title, provided that, at the time of disclosing the personal information, the business does not have actual knowledge, or reason to believe, that the service provider intends to commit such a violation.
 A service provider shall likewise not be liable under this title for the obligations of a business for which it provides services as set forth in this title.